CJMvS/spede_sampler/README.md

 Download the content of this repository, unzip the folder, and open the **spede_sampler.py** file in Python to run the program.

 To run the executable file version of the program, download the **spede_sampler.exe** file [here](https://drive.google.com/drive/folders/1wrN7-eYNBcLC5ANuu5DmVPbYSElppJtc?usp=sharing) and move it to the unzipped folder (or download the entire Google Drive folder and just open the spede_sampler.exe file from there).
-Open this file to run the program without directly running it through Python.
+Open this executable file to run the program.

 :heavy_exclamation_mark: Temporarily disable your antivirus before running this executable file, as it may incorrectly identify it as malware.